NamedKitten/KittehBotGO/README.md

 Next make sure to run `export GOPATH=$PWD/gopath`.

-Then run `go get -u github.com/golang/dep/cmd/dep` to install dep to allow you to download KittehBotGO's required libraries.
+Then run `go get -u github.com/golang/dep/cmd/dep` to download, install and compile dep to allow you to download KittehBotGO's required libraries.

-Then navagate to `$GOPATH/src/github.com/NamedKitten/KittehBotGO` and run `$GOPATH/bin/dep ensure` to download the needed dependencies.

-Then run `go get -u github.com/jteeuwen/go-bindata` to install go-bindata. go-bindata is used to store the assets for the built in dashboard inside the binary so that you don't neeed a folder full of assets wherever the bots executable is.
+Then run `go get -u github.com/jteeuwen/go-bindata` to download go-bindata. go-bindata is used to store the assets for the built in dashboard inside the binary so that you don't neeed a folder full of assets wherever the bots executable is.

+After that run `go install github.com/jteeuwen/go-bindata/go-bindata` to install and compile go-bindata.

+Next run `go get -u github.com/NamedKitten/KittehBotGo` to download the bot's source.

+Then navagate to `$GOPATH/src/github.com/NamedKitten/KittehBotGo` and run `$GOPATH/bin/dep ensure` to download the needed dependencies.

 Next run `go generate` as this generates the file which the bot reads which contains all the assets.